 Want to beat the summer heat?
-Make a date at a water park near you.
-After many parks were closed last summer due to COVID-19, this summer sees the reopening of most of the country’s favorite water theme parks.
+Make a date at a water park!
 Whether you prefer adrenaline-pumping rides, lounging by the pool or drifting through lazy rivers, there’s no better way to cool down and have fun on a hot day than enjoying the many thrills and spills of a water theme park.
 And be sure to check the NEA Discount Tickets Program to see what deals you can find for admission to your favorite park destination.

 Coast to coast, America’s many water parks offer a low-cost day of fun.
 Let’s take a look at a few top-notch parks.